Spookly-Network/Bingo/readme.md

 # Spookly Bingo
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-Spookly Bingo is the implementation from our gamemode bingo.
+Spookly Bingo is the implementation from our gamemode spooklyBingoPlugin.
 Bingo as well as Bingo-Quick are handled over this plugin.

 ### Build the Plugin:
 ```shell